You don’t have to move out just because you’ve sold your home!

-- What’s a home reversion scheme.
+- What a home reversion scheme is.

-- How these equity release plans work.
+- How these equity release plans work in Dec 2021.

 - The benefits and disadvantages of a home reversion scheme.

-We at Sovereign Boss are experts in all things equity release, including one of the 2 most popular types, a home reversion scheme.
-We’re continuously keeping up-to-date with the market to bring you the latest deals.
+Here at SovereignBoss, we are experts in all things equity release, including home reversion schemes.
+We’re continuously staying up-to-date with the market, to bring you the latest equity release news and deals.